jggatter/Notes/tmux.md

 ## Plugins and Configuration

 The tmux.conf file is the configuration file for tmux.
-Mine is in ~/.config/tmux/tmux.conf. `tmux source ~/.config/tmux/tmux.conf` can be used to source the conf file.
+Mine is in ~/.config/tmux/tmux.conf.
+After cloning tpm, `tmux source ~/.config/tmux/tmux.conf` can be used to source the conf file.

 tpm is the tmux plugin manager that installs and loads `tmux` plugins.
-At the bottom of the ~/.config/tmux/tmux.conf the `run` line sets tpm to download packages to ~/.tmux/plugins/tpm. tpm itself gets installed to this directory. `set -g @plugins` lines specify plugins to be installed by tpm. `<prefix>I` installs these plugins.
+It must be cloned from GitHub prior to usage.
+At the bottom of the ~/.config/tmux/tmux.conf the `run` line sets tpm to download packages to ~/.tmux/plugins/tpm. tpm itself gets installed to this directory. `set -g @plugins` lines specify plugins to be installed by tpm.
+Once tpm is cloned and the tmux conf is sourced, `<prefix>I` installs these plugins.

 If tpm returns exit code 1 upon trying to install plugins, then it is a good idea to kill all sessions, restart tmux, and retry.
-Additionally, reinstalling tmux might help.
+Additionally, reinstalling tmux and tpm might help.

 ## Sessions, windows, and panes

 Sessions are the top-most layer and are a collection of one of more windows.
 You can have multiple sessions open at a time, but you're typically only attached to one.
 Each session has a single active window.
 Windows are containers to one or more panes.
 Windows are the equivalent to tabs in a web browser.
 Each window has a currently active pane and allows switching between panes.
 The currently active window is marked on the status line with an `*`.
 Panes are splits in the window and represent an individual terminal session.
 There is only one active at a time that you'll interact with.